Twitwi96/Smart-traffic-light-2/README.md

 2017-2018

+In folders above, you can find for each part (Tutorial Version, Improved Version 1 and Improved Version 2) :

+- Pictures of our project
+- Python codes used

+and also :
+- README.txt file for general informations
+- PowerPoint presentation for an explanation of full project

 # General Overview
 The main goal of our project is to create traffic lights which allow to smartly manage the traffic on a road.